Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Empirical Evaluation

-We use the adjacent-pairwise importance sampling approach with the threshold $T=30$ (see Figure \ref{fig: position bias}) for the position bias estimation based on the training dataset.
+\textit{Results: } We use the adjacent-pairwise importance sampling approach with the threshold $T=30$ for the position bias estimation based on the training dataset.
 Next, we learn the weighted empirical CDF for \EOpp based on the training data.
-To learn the position bias adjusted \EOdds re-ranker based on the training data, we apply an inverse-logit transformation to the score, discretize the score using 100 equally spaced intervals and solve the optimization problem given in \eqref{eqn:EOddsMaximization} with $E|s(X) - \bar{s}(X)|$ as the objective function.
+To learn the position bias-adjusted \EOdds re-ranker based on the training data, we apply an inverse-logit transformation to the score, discretize the score using 100 equally spaced intervals and solve the optimization problem given in \eqref{eqn:EOddsMaximization} with $\Exp{|s(X) - \bar{s}(X)|}$ as the objective function.

 We apply these transformations on the validation data scores and each time regenerate the online labels (with position bias) based on the rankings of the items given by the transformed scores.
 Figure \ref{fig: EO results} validates the usefulness of our algorithms in achieving \EOpp and \EOdds.
 Prior to these transformations, it is seen that the conditional score distributions differ greatly between the characteristics.
 Post-transforming, the conditional score distributions are identical, as required for equalized odds.
 Recall that the \EOpp transformation only guarantees to produce identical score distributions across all groups for positive labels, while \EOdds guarantees the same for positive labels as well as for negative labels.
 These are reflected in Figure \ref{fig: EO results}.
-Note that we transformed the scores back to the original scale using a CDF and inverse CDF transformation as described in Section \ref{subsection: cdf transformation}.

-We implemented\footnote{Code is available in the supplementary material.} the Algorithms in \texttt{R}.
+We implemented the Algorithms in \texttt{R}.
 Based on the training data with 5 million samples (100k queries with 50 slots), the position bias estimation took 7 seconds, the \EOpp learning took 9 seconds, and the \EOdds learning with 100 bins took 100 seconds on a \texttt{Macbook Pro} with \texttt{3.5 GHz Dual-Core Intel Core i7} processor and \texttt{16 GB 2133 MHz LPDDR3} memory, demonstrating the scalability of the proposed algorithms.